npalomin/sind/training.md

 <img src="https://npalomin.github.io/sind/timg/goad.png" width="700">

 In the cases where polygons need small corrections follow the next steps.
-Turn the editing on and use the __Vertex tool__ to edit the vertices of the polygons by clicking and moving.
+Select the layer to edit, turn the editing mode on and use the __Vertex tool__ to edit the vertices of the polygons by clicking and moving.
+Add new polygons as required following the standard process.

 <img src="https://npalomin.github.io/sind/timg/vertex.png" width="600">